Mozo guides

 A savings account is a good way to keep your money safe while also growing it.
 Part of the reason it’s safe is that deposits up to $250,000 are guaranteed under the Australian government's financial claims scheme (FCS).

-Savings account goals can differ widely depending on your financial situation.
-For instance, you may be working towards an emergency fund or sinking fund.
-Alternatively, you may be saving money as a deposit for a home loan
+Savings accounts are also flexible in that they can be used for your specific financial situation.
+For instance, you may be working towards an emergency or sinking fund.
+Alternatively, you may be saving money as a deposit for a home loan.
+You can use a savings account to help you meet such financial goals.

-Essentially, some of the main reasons you’d consider a saving account include:
+In short, some of the main reasons you’d consider a savings account include:

 • Preparing for emergencies